 There could be other defects present.
 This type is usually accompanied by other defects, such as hare-lip cardiac defects, spina bifida and congenital dislocation of the hip.
-This type of congenital dislocation of knee is uncommon.
+This type of congenital dislocation of the knee is uncommon.
 It is also most difficult to treat.

 This theory says that there is quadriceps muscle contracture that drags knee into a deformed position similar to that found in arthrogryposis.